d3vilh/openvpn-ui/README.md

   <details>
       <summary>How to generate 2FA Certificate</summary>

-Procedure for 2FA generation is the same as for regular certificate, but you have to use uniq `2FA Name` in the e-mail kind format:
+Procedure for 2FA generation is the same as for regular certificate, but you have to use the uniq `2FA Name` in the email-kind format:

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-Cert-Create.png" alt="2FA Certificate create" width="600" border="1" />

+> **Note**: For Multifactor Authentication (MFA), you can add one more password by completing **`Passphrase`** option.

-**`Passphrase`** and **`Client Static IP`** are still optional parameters.
+Both **`Passphrase`** and **`Client Static IP`** are optional parameters.

 When you complete all the fields, click on **`Create`** and your new 2FA Certificate will be ready.

-Once this done, you can click on the new certificate in your certificates table to see all the details including QR code for 2FA token:
+Once this done, you can click on the new certificate in the `Certificates` page to see all the details including QR code for 2FA token:

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-2FA-Cert-details.png" alt="2FA Certificate details" width="600" border="1" />

-You can copy or email this information directly to certificate owner.
+You can copy or email this information directly to happy 2FA certificate owner.
   </details>

 #### 2FA certificates usage
   <details>
       <summary>How to add 2FA profile to client</summary>

-To use 2FA certificate you have to install 2FA app on your device (**Google Authenticator** [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&pcampaignid=web_share), **Microsoft Authenticator** [iOS](https://apps.apple.com/us/app/microsoft-authenticator/id983156458), [Android](https://play.google.com/store/apps/details?id=com.azure.authenticator&pcampaignid=web_share), etc) and scan QR code from the `Certificate details` page.
+To use 2FA certificate you have to install 2FA app on your device (**Google Authenticator** [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605), [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&pcampaignid=web_share), **Microsoft Authenticator** [iOS](https://apps.apple.com/us/app/microsoft-authenticator/id983156458), [Android](https://play.google.com/store/apps/details?id=com.azure.authenticator&pcampaignid=web_share), etc) and scan QR code from the `Certificates` details page.

 After scanning QR-code, new Authenticator profile will be created in your 2FA app with the same name as your 2FA Certificate name: